Workflomics/DemoKit/data/inputs/README.md

-# Project Data Overview

-This repository contains several data files that are used to run and test CWL (Common Workflow Language) tools in Workflomics projects.
+This directory contains several data files that are used to run and test CWL (Common Workflow Language) tools in Workflomics projects.
 Below is a brief description of each file and its content.

 ## Data Files